clarktrimble/ba-blog/content/blog/stator/index.md

 Another thing emerging from the above sprawl, is the structuring of related points in two layers.
 `PointsAt` holds common infomations and `Points` the gritty details.

-Having belabored the runtime collector so thouroughly, I think we'll skip over the Prometheus formatter (think `fmt.Sprintf` and `strings.Builder`).
+Having belabored the runtime collector so thoroughly, I think we'll skip over the Prometheus formatter (think `fmt.Sprintf` and `strings.Builder`).

 And at long last, a snippet from main putting a few collectors to work: